Stephen Rhodes (radio presenter)

 Stephen Rhodes (1951 – 20 February 2017) was a voice-over artist and weekday daytime presenter on BBC Three Counties Radio and BBC Radio Northampton.
 He originally hosted the Consumer Programme from 10 am until 1:30 pm, but moved to the breakfast show broadcast from 6 am to 9 am.
 However, after his breakfast show on Tuesday 16 March 2010, he handed his resignation in to the radio station and left with immediate effect, as he prepared to stand as an independent candidate at the 2010 general election.

 Rhodes was born in Dublin as Thomas "Tommy" Keenan, the son of a dentist, but later moved to England.
-It was not publicly revealed why he changed his name.
+He changed his name to Stephen Rhodes when he started working on Dublin pirate radio stations.
 He died of motor neurone disease on 20 February 2017, aged 66, at home in Eaton Bray.
 He was survived by his wife and four children.

 Broadcasting career

 Radio

-Rhodes started his broadcasting career at Dublin pirate radio station "ARD Radio" at the end of the 1970s, moving over to the UK and Birmingham radio station BRMB in 1980, before moving to Beacon Radio in Wolverhampton and then WABC (now called Classic Gold WABC) in the early 1990s.
+Rhodes started his broadcasting career on Dublin pirate radio stations “ARD Radio" (Alternative Radio Dublin) and “Big D Radio” at the end of the 1970s, moving over to the UK and Birmingham radio station BRMB in 1980, before moving to Beacon Radio in Wolverhampton and then WABC (later called Classic Gold WABC) in the early 1990s.
 Rhodes then joined BBC Radio Shropshire as Breakfast Show host where he won the first of many Sony Radio Academy Awards.
 In early 1994, Rhodes took over the weekday mid-morning show on the station.
 He remained on the slot until mid 1995, when Rhodes turned up at BBC Three Counties Radio, presenting a consumer programme five days a week.
 In the course of his time on the consumer programme he became well known for his undercover work which won him a number of National Radio Academy Awards.